-Chianti is perhaps Italy's most famous wine, but it is also the area of Tuscany that gave its name to this wine.
-This zone is also famous for its food, lush rolling hills and medieval towns.
-The Chianti is a land of ancient winemaking traditions (since Etruscan times), but the earliest documents that identify this area as a wine production zone date to the thirteenth century.
-Until the eighteenth century, Chianti wine was produced by only using Sangiovese grapes.
-From the nineteenth century onwards, however, wine producers began to mix different varieties to improve the quality of the wine.
-In the 1900s, the demand for Chianti increased dramatically and other areas of Tuscany began to imitate the wine, thus making it necessary to create an organization to prevent frauds.
-In 1924, a group of producers formed the Consortium for the Defense of Chianti Wine and, in 1932, a ministerial decree recognized to the historical Chianti area the right to use the distinctive appellation of "Classico”.
+Chianti is perhaps Italy's most famous wine, which gets its name from an area of Tuscany that is also famous for its food, lush rolling hills and medieval towns.
+The Chianti is a land of ancient winemaking traditions (since Etruscan times), but the earliest documents identifying this area as a wine production zone date to the 13th century.
+Until the 18th century, Chianti wine was produced only using Sangiovese grapes, but since the 19th century, wine producers began to mix different varieties to improve the quality of the wine.
+In the 1900s, the demand for Chianti increased dramatically and other areas of Tuscany began to imitate the wine, which led to the creation of an organization to prevent frauds: in 1924, a group of producers formed the Consortium for the Defense of Chianti Wine, and, in 1932, a decree gave the historical Chianti area the right to use the distinctive appellation of "Classico”.

-Monks of the Vallombrosian Order still live here, but you can visit the ancient wine cellars and the abbey.
-This immersion in the “heart of Chianti” is a great opportunity to visit a historic place where wine was once produced.
-Take a tour in the wine cellars of the Osteria di Passignano restaurant (just next to the abbey) and during the visit you’ll see the old fermentation tanks, the ancient barrels and old production methods.
-The wine cellars of the abbey currently host about 2000 wooden barrels, where Badia a Passignano Chianti Classico Riserva is aged.
+Monks of the Vallombrosian Order still live here, but you can visit the ancient wine cellars and abbey.
+Take a tour through the wine cellars at the Osteria di Passignano restaurant next to the abbey, during which you’ll see the old fermentation tanks, ancient barrels and historic production methods.
+The abbey’s wine cellars currently house about 2,000 wooden barrels, where Badia a Passignano Chianti Classico Riserva is aged.
 A refreshing tasting of four wines usually follows the guided tours.

 The Marchesi Antinori Chianti Classico Cellar is located in the Chianti Classico region, just 20 minutes from Florence and 30 minutes from Siena, a must-see attraction for visitors to Tuscany.
 These cellars opened in 2012 and are a tribute to the community and the Chianti Classico territory.
 The building was constructed using local materials and with the utmost respect for the environment.
-The new Antinori headquarters are really close to the highway, but the building is almost invisible because it is literally inside a hill.
-The hill was cut into to build the winery and then covered with the same soil, planting native and ancient vines, such as Ciliegino, Colorino, Mammolo and Black Malvasia.
-In three years the winery will be completely surrounded and covered by these vineyards, which are not intended for wine production but to preserve their ancient roots.
+The new Antinori headquarters are close to the highway, but the building is almost invisible because it’s literally inside a hill, which was cut into to build the winery and then covered with the same soil, planting native and ancient vines like Ciliegino, Colorino, Mammolo and Black Malvasia.
+In three years, the winery will be completely surrounded and covered by these vineyards, which are not intended for wine production but to preserve their ancient roots.